 Nemo didn’t understand, so Nakayama pushed the canoe down the slope and it splashed into the ocean.
 “Ahh!”
 Nemo understood.
 He chased the canoe and called for others to follow.
 “Ora ora ora!”

 Nakayama carved canoes so quickly there was always a boat voyaging from the fruity island to the mountainous one.
 Nemo stood cape-side to welcome each load of islanders to the coast.

-This island had fruit trees which islanders climbed and plucked clean.
-Birds larger than ostriches lounged on the beach, laying eggs which islanders cracked open to drink.
+This island had no fruit-trees, but birds larger than ostriches lounged on the beach laying eggs which islanders cracked open to drink.

 Nemo turned.
 Three of his children approached, panting with their hands on their knees.
 “Oran dora,” greeted Nemo.

 “Nemo,” they urged.
-They led him a mile up the mountain to point at a pine’s branches.
+They led him a mile up the island to point at a pine’s branches.
 They cupped their hands around their ears to tell him to listen.

 “Oran dora,” said Nemo.